primaryodors/primarydock/PREDICTION.md

 a `version` value older than either the prediction method PHP, `methods_common.php`, or the `/bin/primarydock` executable.

 The `simul=4` parameter indicates not to run more than 4 concurrent processes.
-We recommend a value of half the number of cores on your machine, so if you have a server with one 8-core processor, then `simul=4` would be the recommended value, whereas if you are running it on a 4-core machine, then we recommend `simul=2` instead.
-If you have `lm-sensors` installed (`sudo apt-get install lm-sensors`), then both PHP scripts will automatically limit themselves depending on the CPU temperature.
+This number is going to depend on the thermal properties of your system, and you might have to use trial and error (and a CPU temp monitor) to find the ideal value.
+If you have `lm-sensors` installed (`sudo apt-get install lm-sensors`), then you can set this to the number of physical cores your system has, and both PHP scripts will automatically limit themselves depending on the CPU temperature.

 You can use the `predict/progress.sh` shell script to monitor the cron's progress.